The Best Employee Benefits and Perks [HR Experts Weigh In]

 We believe that the most valuable resources an organization has are its human resources.
 And we believe in showing employees how valuable they are to the organization.
-That’s why we encourage offering valuable benefits and perks to employees and why we have created a culture of appreciation within our own company.
+That’s why we encourage offering the best employee benefits and perks and why we have created a culture of appreciation within our own company.

 It’s a philosophy that’s not necessarily new—the idea that employees who are treated better perform better—but it’s starting to gain momentum in the professional world.
-Around the world, companies are beginning to realize that offering major benefits like flexible work schedules, unlimited PTO, and unique perks like a vacation reimbursement program can do wonders for morale and productivity.
+Around the world, companies are beginning to realize that offering major benefits like flexible work schedules, unlimited PTO, and unique perks like a vacation reimbursement program (or a tuition reimbursement program) can do wonders for morale and productivity.